jonah-gourlay44/gym2real/index.md

 6. The Jetson receives velocity of the wheels and the angle of the IMU and send signals to the motor based on its training in simulation.

 7. The TWIP balances.

+# Final Deliverable

+The objective of the project was to  to create an open-source, standard set of software and hardware for better understanding the sim2real gap.

+The final set of deliverables are now open-source and available online to give hobbyists:

+- Faster prototyping capabilities
+- A standard problem
+- An integrated toolset

+The full set of deliverables, downloadable and viewable through our website (scan QR code) are:

+- Github repository
+- Docker image for Jetson
+- RL model code
+- Hardware description URDF
+- Parts list
+- Instructions and design details paper

 ![CAD](resources/images/TWIP_CAD.png)